Israelshecktar/Loan_app/loan_app/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE] file for details.
+See the [https://mit-license.org] file for details.

 ## Contributors